MinaProtocol/mina/docs/style_guidelines.md

 end
 ```

 The module type name `S` is used for defining the root signature of a module.
 This is most commonly used when you have a module which contains a functor.
-In this case, we typically call the functor `Make` and declare the the functor returns the type `S`, putting both of these values in the same module.
+In this case, we typically call the functor `Make` and declare the functor returns the type `S`, putting both of these values in the same module.
 Looking back at our previous example, `Core_kernel`'s `Comparable` module follows this pattern: `Comparable.Make` is a functor which returns a `Comparable.S`.

 #### Prefer One Type Per Module
 [ocaml-modules-singleton-types]: #ocaml-modules-singleton-types